codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ### Explore application views for Products
 Switch between Kubernetes (Pods), version control (Git) and issue-tracking (Features) views of the applications assigned to the selected Product.
+Identify the technical details on the deployment, the latest commit and feature details important to the different stakeholders.
 <br>
 <br>